Hi! You've reached our website for customers based outside of the United States.

 Can you trade cryptocurrencies on forex/CFD platforms?
 The short answer is yes, you can.
 However, there are significant variations that apply to crypto trading on forex and CFD platforms that must be taken into account when compared to trading the underlying asset on a crypto exchange.

-It must be noted that what is traded on most forex/CFD platforms are cryptocurrency contracts for difference (CFDs).
-In other words, the trader is entering into a contract with the CFD provider on an underlying asset (such as Bitcoin).
+It must be noted that what is traded on most forex/CFD platforms are cryptocurrency CFDs.
+In other words, the trader is entering into a contract with the CFD provide on an underlying asset (such as Bitcoin).
 These derivatives are based on the price movements of their underlying assets but do not involve an exchange or ownership of the digital cryptocurrency itself.

 This means that there are no actual cryptocurrencies that are being exchanged, nor are there wallets or addresses to worry about.
 This also reduces the hacking risks that pose a real threat to even the best and most reliable crypto exchanges.
 CFD traders can focus on how to take advantage of market movements.
 Profiting from cryptocurrency trading on forex/CFD platforms is possible when you have a Buy position and the sell rate of the cryptocurrency increases above its opening buy rate; if you have a Sell position, you profit when the buy rate of the cryptocurrency falls below its opening sell rate.
 Vice versa: buy positions will be in loss if the sell rate falls below the opening buy rate and sell positions are in loss when the buy rate rises above the opening sell rate.